 The Higher Specialty Training Program

-The HST program is led by Dr Andy Webster.
-There is monthly regional teaching rotated around the region, which over a three years aims to cover the EM curriculum, including clinical topics and exam practice, educational development, and management development.
+The HST program is led by Dr Arran Gaunt monthly regional teaching rotated around the region, which over a three years aims to cover the EM curriculum, including clinical topics and exam practice, educational development, and management development.
 There are also 3 assessment days held just prior to the FRCEM exams to help consolidate your exam technique, including practice SAQ, OSCE, QIP and CTR viva.

 We are also running critical appraisal training days, facial trauma and surgical skills days.